beck-8/lotus-car/README.md

    lotus-car [global options] command [command options] [arguments...]

 COMMANDS:
-   init        Initialize default configuration file generate    Generate car archive from list of files and compute commp regenerate  Regenerate car file from saved raw files information index       Index all files in target directory and save to json file init-db     Initialize the database serve       Start the API server deal        Send deals for car files help, h     Shows a list of commands or help for one command
+   init         Initialize default configuration file generate     Generate car archive from list of files and compute commp regenerate   Regenerate car file from saved raw files information index        Index all files in target directory and save to json file init-db      Initialize the database create-user  Create a new user serve        Start the API server deal         Send deals for car files help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --config value, -c value  Path to config file (default: "config.yaml")